jackwaudby/ldbc-snb-implementations/README.md

 Issue:
 + Expected result seems to be ordered descending by `totalCount` and then `personId` (ascending).
 My implementation of `LdbcQuery3` orders by `countX` (descending) then `personId` (ascending) as per the [specification](https://ldbc.github.io/ldbc_snb_docs/ldbc-snb-specification.pdf).
 + My `LdbcQuery12` is not ordering by `personId`.
++ My `LdbcQuery10` is producing results that do not exist in the expected answer.

 ### Validation Set 2 ###